OSuwaidi/utilities/Panel Interactivity.md

 ### Interactivity between widgets (parameters) and functions or components can be established in 4 main ways:
 1. Using `@pn.depends` (*declarative* approach):
     `@pn.depends(p1.param.att1, p2.param.att2, ..., watch: bool, on_init: bool)` declares that the decorated function depends on parameter objects `p1` and `p2`,
     such that any changes to `att1` or `att2`, respectively, will automatically trigger a `func(p1.att1, p2.att2, ...)` function call (callback).
-It is best used: a.)
-To build reactive UIs, where the decorated function's return is used for front-side rendering (Panel components, plot, table, text) b.)
-To perform side effects depending on many different parameter objects, such as: i.) updating or mutating other objects' state(s) ii.) reaching out for DB, trigger external API, etc. iii.) logging or storing data
+It is best used to:
+        1. build reactive UIs, where the decorated function's return is used for front-side rendering (Panel components, plot, table, text)
+        2. perform side effects depending on many different parameter objects, such as:
+            1. updating or mutating other objects' state(s)
+            2. reaching out for DB, trigger external API, etc.
+            3. logging or storing data
-* **Note**: It's almost always better to create a parameterized object (state) with Param dependencies (indirectly via `pn.depends`) that stores your value then updating/mutating it via `pn.depends(..., watch=Tue)` (eagerly as a side effect), rather than returning the value directly from a `pn.depends(..., watch=False)`-decorated function.
+* **Note**: It's almost always better to create a parameterized object representing the state (which has its Param dependencies indirectly via `pn.depends`) that stores your value then updating/mutating it via `pn.depends(..., watch=Tue)` (eagerly as a side effect), rather than returning the value directly from a `pn.depends(..., watch=False)`-decorated function.
 That's because:
   1. it's more efficient as it updates only the specific Parameters that are being changed rather than rendering reactive functions directly.
   2. without `watch=True`, the reactivity is deferred and the callback is *only* triggered when the decorated-function is used for rendering UI components (when laid out).
   3. if multiple objects depend on the change triggered via `pn.depends`, then you would have to manipulate them all through `pn.depends` itself since they have no other way of knowing that changes occured (or you would have them depend on the decorated function itself which is inefficient).
 But if you use a parameterized object as your state, all dependent objects can track it individually such that when its mutated via `pn.depends(..., watch=True)`, changes propagate once and they can all update their values as needed.